 A compound leaf is a leaf made up of two or more leaflets.
 In a compound leaf, the midrib of the leaf is branched into different leaflets and is connected by a single petiole.
 For eg., Pea, palm leaves.

-The compound leaves are further sub-divided into the following types:
+The compound leaves are further sub-divided into the following types of leaves:

 Palmately Compound Leaf